initc3/ic3-website/content/accelerator.md

 ## Faculty Advisor

-<a href="https://www.arijuels.com/">prof. Ari Juels</a> - Weill Family Foundation and Joan and Sanford I. Weill Professor @ Cornell Tech, Co-founder and Co-director of the Initiative for CryptoCurrencies and Contracts (IC3), Chief Scientist @ Chainlink Labs
+<strong><a href="https://www.arijuels.com/">prof. Ari Juels</a></strong> - Weill Family Foundation and Joan and Sanford I. Weill Professor @ Cornell Tech, Co-founder and Co-director of the Initiative for CryptoCurrencies and Contracts (IC3), Chief Scientist @ Chainlink Labs

 ## FAQs